CamBrown-GRC/home-security-lab/docs/phase-2-log-pipeline.md

 **Goal:** Build a log ingestion pipeline that aggregates telemetry from multiple sources into a single queryable interface.

-This is the current state of the lab.
+:pushpin: This is the current state of the lab.

 ---
 ## Architecture Decisions

-**Zeek moves to the 2012 Mac Mini exclusively.** The 2014 Mini was already running a significant Docker workload.
+***Zeek moves to the 2012 Mac Mini exclusively***: The 2014 Mini was already running a significant Docker workload.
 This allowed for a dedicated sensor and dedicated aggregation node, leading to cleaner architecture and resource contention.

-**Raspberry Pi joins the pipeline.** As I was already running Pi-hole as the network-wide DNS resolver, the Pi became a natural log source.
+***Raspberry Pi joins the pipeline***: As I was already running Pi-hole as the network-wide DNS resolver, the Pi became a natural log source.
 Promtail runs as a native binary on the Pi (rather than Docker) given its lower resources and single-purpose role.

-**Promtail as the log shipper everywhere else.** Runs as a Docker container on both Mac Minis, watching specific log paths and forwarding new entries to Loki with labels attached (job, host, log type).
+***Promtail as the log shipper everywhere else***: Runs as a Docker container on both Mac Minis, watching specific log paths and forwarding new entries to Loki with labels attached (job, host, log type).
 These labels are what make cross-source correlation possible in LogQL.

-**Loki + Grafana on the 2014 Mini.** Loki stores and indexes logs by label.
+***Loki + Grafana on the 2014 Mini***: Loki stores and indexes logs by label.
 Grafana connects to Loki as a data source and provides the query interface, dashboards, and (eventually) alerting.

 ## Why Loki Instead of ELK Stack